ClanCats/Hydrahon/README.md

 ## Quick Start (MySQL) ⚡️

 Hydrahon is designed to be a pretty generic query builder.
-So for this quick start we stick with SQL.
+So for this quick start, we stick with SQL.

 ### Create a builder

 Again this library is **not** built as a full database abstraction or ORM, it is only and will always be only a query builder.
 This means we need to implement the database connection and fetching by ourselves.

-In this example we are going to use [PDO](http://php.net/manual/en/book.pdo.php)
+In this example, we are going to use [PDO](http://php.net/manual/en/book.pdo.php)

 ```php
 $connection = new PDO('mysql:host=localhost;dbname=my_database', 'username', 'password');